The Cahill Advantage

 Cahill succeeded on behalf of Chartis Specialty Insurance Co., an AIG company, in a case relating to coverage under a political risk insurance policy with respect to a $103 million loan made to a group of hotels in Mexico.
 Chambers USA awarded Cahill the 2015 Insurance “Team of the Year” Award, and has ranked the firm’s insurance litigation practice among a handful of leading practices in New York and nationally since 2006.

 Cahill advises numerous companies, boards and committees on white collar and corporate governance-related matters, including internal and governmental investigations around the world.
 Among other things, Cahill represents the Audit Committee of Walmart’s Board of Directors in connection with an international investigation into alleged violations of the FCPA.
+The Firm also regularly advises companies on FCPA risk in connection with proposed mergers and acquisitions around the world and helps them establish policies, procedures, controls to detect and prevent bribery and corruption post-acquisition.
 Cahill’s securities litigation and white collar defense practice is top-ranked by Chambers USA, The Legal 500 and Benchmark Litigation.
 Cahill was also named a Top Ten “FCPA Powerhouse” law firm by Law360.

 Cahill also has Antitrust, Appellate, Bankruptcy & Restructuring, Communications, Crisis Advisory & Management, Environmental, Executive Compensation, Intellectual Property, Mergers & Acquisitions, Pro Bono, Real Estate, Tax and Trusts & Estates practices.